Adroiti/docs-for-code-review-tools/RuboCop/Performance-FlatMap.md

-Pattern: Performance/FlatMap
+Pattern: Slow array flattening

 Issue: -

 ## Description

-This cop is used to identify usages of
+This cop is used to identify usages of slow array flattening.

 ### Example